Apachi1337/my-devops-journey/linux/OverTheWire - Level 4.md

 # Key Learning Outcomes
 1. How to use the `file` command to inspect and identify file types.
 2. Understanding how to use wildcards `*` for efficient handling of multiple files.
+3. Learning to use the `grep` command to search for specific patterns or strings within files